rae83/MeloDeep/README.md

 # MeloDeep
-Generative model for voice and melody
+Generative model for voice and melody.
+More info in Wiki.